 X-Men Origins Wolverine Movie Review: Done by Rancel

-X-Men Origins Wolverine starts off in 1845, with two mutant half-brothers named James Howlett and Victor.
+X-Men Origins Wolverine starts off in 1845, with two mutant half-brothers James Howlett and Victor.
 They both suffer childhood traumas when James Howlett aka young Logan (Troye Sivan) sees his father John Howlett (Peter O’Brien) killed by Thomas Logan (Aaron Jeffery).
 In an act of vengeance, young Logan kills Thomas Logan using bone claws, which have grown out of his knuckles due to his anger rising up over the incident.

 X-Men Origins Wolverine: The Review

-X-Men Origins: Wolverine was kind of a letdown looking back on it when I first saw it in the theatres and seeing it again on DVD.
+X-Men Origins Wolverine was kind of a letdown looking back on it when I first saw it in the theatres and seeing it again on DVD.
 The film is only slightly above average, in my opinion for a superhero action film.
-If it were not for the strong performances by Hugh Jackman, Liev Schreiber, and excellent action sequences, the movie would have been a total failure.
+If it were not for the strong performances by Hugh Jackman, Liev Schreiber, and excellent action sequences, X-Men Origins Wolverine would have been a total failure.
 As good as Hugh Jackman is as Wolverine, Liev Schreiber really steals the show.
 His charisma is awesome as Victor Creed/Sabertooth.
 He is a total bad ass like Sabertooth is in the comics.
-The love and hate relationship between the two brothers is brought to screen well.
+The love and hate relationship between the two brothers is brought to the screen well.
 Hugh Jackman and Liev Schreiber show good chemistry together.

 About the Author: